 AML/CTF: Trends, Developments and Enforcement Actions to Guide Companies in 2021

-Significant advancements continue to reshape the anti-money laundering and counter-terrorism financing (AML/CTF) regime this 2020.
+Significant advancements continue to reshape anti-money laundering and counter-terrorism financing (AML/CTF) efforts in 2020.
 In January, the U.S. Department of the Treasury released its National Strategy for Combatting Terrorist and Other Illicit Financing which details the key priorities in Bank Secrecy Act (BSA) enforcement.
-The Federal Financial Institutions Examination Council (FFIEC) also issued its updated BSA/AML Examination Manual, while the Financial Action Task Force (FATF) discussed the Travel Rule for digital assets.
+The Federal Financial Institutions Examination Council (FFIEC) also issued an updated BSA/AML Examination Manual, while the Financial Action Task Force (FATF) discussed the Travel Rule for digital assets.

-These and other developments are expected to affect the financial compliance landscape in 2021.
-With risks further intensified by the COVID-19 pandemic, financial institutions need a proper roadmap to ensure compliance as well as preparedness against a potential inquiry.
+These and other developments are expected to impact the financial compliance landscape in 2021.
+With risks further intensified by the COVID-19 pandemic, financial institutions need a proper roadmap to ensure compliance and preparedness against a potential inquiry.